danyx23/danyx23.github.io/_posts/2020-12-23-what-i-wish-i-knew-when-learning-fsharp.md

 VS, VS Code and Rider all offer integrated debugging (step through, see values, break on exception etc).
 Call stacks in code using computation expressions can be a bit hard to parse because the wiring of the Bind implementation is interwoven with your own code but for most needs this is a pretty nice debugging experience; definitely better than with a lot of other statically typed functional programming languages.

-There is a repl (`dotnet fsi` when you are on dotnet core 3+) and there is some support for loading files with their dependencies into it or to use libraries in scripts and evaluate parts of that in the interactive repl of your editor.
+There is a repl (`dotnet fsi` when you are on dotnet core 3+) and there is  support for loading files with their dependencies into it or to use libraries in scripts and evaluate parts of that in the interactive repl of your editor.
 This experience is not as great as with Lisps but works ok (with .NET Core Version 5 the story for referencing third party packages got a lot better so if you tried the repl experience before and were disappointed it is worth checking it out again).

 ## The standard library